Maastricht Rebels: Significant events in the rebellion

 At the height of the rebellion, the 1993 Christchurch by-election was held, where a Conservative majority of 23,000 was turned into a Liberal Democrat majority of 16,000.
 Conservative showings in opinion polls were as low as 23%.
 John Major threatened the rebels with a general election (despite one only being held a year earlier).

-The Labour Party brought in MPs who had just had surgery and others who had suffered heart attacks - the stretcher vote - to vote in the House of Commons, in an effort to bring the government down.
+The Labour Party brought in MPs who had just had surgery and others who had suffered heart attacks - a stretcher vote - to vote in the House of Commons, in an effort to bring the government down.
 The loyalists and rebels in the Conservative Party also brought in their own stretcher vote; for example, Bill Cash organised for one MP (Bill Walker), who was seriously ill, to fly from Scotland secretly, then hid him at the rebels' headquarters in Great College Street, before, with Labour connivance, hiding him in the family room of the Commons so that the Conservative whips would not know; the government consequently lost a vote.

 At Third Reading, on 20 May 1993, the Labour whip was to abstain.
 Despite this, 66 Labour MPs chose to vote against the Bill, while five (Andrew Faulds, John Home Robertson, Calum MacDonald, Giles Radice and Brian Sedgemore) supported the Government.
 The Bill passed Third Reading 292–112.

 On 22 July 1993, on a Labour amendment to postpone incorporation of the Treaty until the Government adopted the 27th Amendment thereto (the Protocol on Social Policy or "Social Chapter"), the government tied 317–317 against the combined forces of some of the rebels, the Labour Party, the Liberal Democrats and others.
-It was thus only by Speaker Betty Boothroyd's casting vote that the Government won (the Speaker casting her vote in accordance with Speaker Denison's rule not to create a majority where none exists).
+The tie was broken by Speaker Betty Boothroyd's casting a 'no' vote (the Speaker casting her vote in accordance with Speaker Denison's rule not to create a majority where none exists), though it later transpired that an extra 'aye' had been counted by mistake and both Boothroyd's and the erroneous vote were later expunged and the result deemed a 317-316 vote against.
 The remaining rebels (who had abstained on the amendment) then joined their colleagues to defeat the main take-note motion 324–316.